gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-typescript.md

 ## Conclusion

-That’s the basic you need to know and maybe all you need to know for your projects.
+That’s the basics you need to know and maybe all you need to know for your projects.